-Professors: Andersen, Foster, RAMBERG; Associate Professors: ROCHE, ROSE, SHILMAN, STAMPER, STONE; Assistant Professor: JERMAKIAN.
+Professors: ANDERSEN, FOSTER, FOX, RAMBERG; Associate Professors: ROCHE, ROSE, SHILMAN, STAMPER, STONE; Assistant Professor: JERMAKIAN.

 The Engineering Science curriculum is intended for students who wish to pursue an individual course of study in an interdisciplinary area of engineering and science.
-An appropriate selection of courses may serve as a preparation for graduate study and professional work in one of the newer interdisciplinary engineering fields, such as nuclear engineering, biomedical engineering, materials engineering, systems engineering, computer science and engineering, urban engineering, or ocean engineering.
+An appropriate selection of courses may serve as a preparation for graduate study and professional work in one of the newer interdisciplinary engineering fields, such as nuclear engineering, biomedical engineering, materials engineering, systems engineering, urban planning, or ocean engineering.

 The curriculum is also intended for students whose interests fall between science and engineering.
 The complexity of modern engineering problems often requires a team effort involving both scientists and engineers.
 As a result, the boundary between science and engineering has become indistinct.
 Many scientists do engineering work, and many engineers are deeply involved in scientific endeavors.
 The Engineering Science program provides an education for work at the boundary between science and engineering, in an area sometimes designated "Applied Science."
 The program is designed to give all Engineering Science students a strong background in both science and engineering.
-Qualified students may specialize, for example, in chemistry, mathematics, physics, or mechanics, while at the same time gaining an understanding of the engineering disciplines in which these sciences are applied.
+Qualified students may specialize, for example, in chemistry, mathematics, physics, or computer science, while at the same time gaining an understanding of the engineering disciplines in which these sciences are applied.

 An individual program of study must be developed by the student in consultation with the Committee on the Undergraduate Engineering Science Program.
 General requirements for the degree are summarized on page 67.
-Students should apply for admission to the program toward the end of the First or Second Year.
+Students should apply to the committee chairman for admission to the program before April 1 of their First or Second Year.